TAX • 7 APRIL 2025 • 5 MIN READ

 You may have encountered some transactions where you weren’t sure about the GST treatment.
 If you haven’t (yet), you may in the future.

-The GST transactions and our explanations outlined further below are for you to recognise that these may require additional attention.
+The transactions explained in this article are ones that may require special attention.
 They are the most common situations we see, but by no means is this a comprehensive list.

-GST can be a minefield so if you’re unsure about any aspect, please contact your accountant and legal advisor.
+GST can be a minefield, so if you’re unsure about any aspect, please contact your accountant.

 Zero-rated supplies

 Zero-rated supplies are still subject to GST, but at a rate of 0%, not 15%.
-This is different to exempt supplies – they are not subject to GST at all.
+This is different to exempt supplies which are not subject to GST at all.

 Imported and exported goods